vsdsantos/nastran-aeroelasticity/README.md

 ## What is NASTRAN?

 NASTRAN (acronym for NAsa STRuctural ANalysis) is a software originally made by NASA in FORTRAN for structural analysis.
 It has become public domain since (??), and after that CAE companies had developed the code further, but closely.
-Today (acctually since the 70's) it have many capabilities, including aeroelastic analysis.
+Today -- actually since the 70's -- it have many capabilities, including aeroelastic analysis.

 Some efforts in the FOSS version of Nastran are placed in the [MYSTRAN](https://www.mystran.com/).